 Rutherfurd Hall is typical of the American Country House Movement in the early 1900s, an era when industrialization and urbanization created concentrated wealth and resources, and the opportunity for the most affluent to escape into the rural and picturesque settings that bordered metropolitan regions.
 Great estates grew in places like Newport, RI, the Upper Hudson River, and parts of New Jersey, like Allamuchy, in Warren County.
-As Rutherfurd Hall approaches its opening to the public in April (2012), consider it as refuge and sanctuary in similar ways now, as it served a distinguished family a hundred years ago.
+Rutherfurd Hall opened to the public in April of 2012.
+Consider it as refuge and sanctuary in similar ways now, as it served a distinguished family a hundred years ago.

 The Rutherfurd family has occupied what is now Allamuchy and Green Townships (spanning both Warren and Sussex Counties) for hundreds of years, since 1758, when Walter Rutherfurd married Catherine Alexander and joined in ownership of this portion of her family's extensive holdings.
 They gave the property to their son John and his bride, Helena Morris, and the young couple set up residence on their estate, which they named "Tranquility", through John's term as US Senator from New Jersey, from 1791-98.
 As Rutherfurd's career and influence grew, the couple moved away from Tranquility, leaving it to their son, Robert Walter Rutherfurd, who, in turn bequeathed the property to his children upon his death in 1852.
 Lewis Morris Rutherfurd acquired the entire domain from his siblings and lived there with his wife, Margaret Stuyvesant Chanler until 1892.
 Lewis Morris' first-born son, John Stuyvesant Rutherfurd (who changed his name to Rutherfurd Stuyvesant in order to qualify for a wealthy uncle's inheritance) embarked on a major expansion at Tranquility Farms, increasing his ancestral estate to 5,000 acres.
 He established Deer Park, a 1,000 acre private game preserve on Allamuchy Mountain, and remodeled the original 1763 house, tripling its size to what became known as the Stuyvesant Mansion.
 It was Rutherfurd Stuyvesant's youngest brother, Winthrop Chanler Rutherfurd (1862-1944), who built the home known by the family as the "Big House", identified by the rest of us as Rutherfurd Hall.